 German Shepherd Husky Mix Physical Traits, Characteristics and Exercise

-German Shepherds were bred to be the ideal working dog with an athletic build, strength, agility, stamina and jumping/climbing ability physically.
+German Shepherds were bred to be the ideal working dog with straight backs, strong bones, strength, stamina and agility.

 They are traditionally black and tan in color, but there are 11 officially registered coat colors in the Alsatian breed.

 The working lines tend to be sable and have darker pigmentations.

 Siberian Huskies were bred for their strength and endurance/stamina to pull heavy loads on sleds in the snow for miles.
 They had to be extremely durable to survive the harsh and cold environment – which they did with their extremely thick double coats.